-• Unannounced emergency drills, with performance standards, are held once each semester during the academic year (in September) for academic/ administrative buildings.
+- Unannounced emergency drills, with performance standards, are held once each semester during the academic year (in September) for academic/administrative buildings.
 An emergency drill is performed up to four times a year in all of our residence halls.
 Emergency drill procedures are also held at various times during the semester for all academic/administrative buildings and residences on our campus.
-These activities may include active shooter drills, preparation for potential health epidemics, shelter-in-place, and earth-quake exercises as well as various weather and environmental scenarios.
-These procedures require the coordination of all University staff, faculty, and resources in conjunction with the Department of Public Safety.

-- Building-specific emergency evacuation plans are posted in prominent locations in all campus buildings, including residence halls.
+These activities may include active shooter drills, preparation for potential health epidemics, shelter-in-place, and earthquake exercises as well as various weather and environmental scenarios.
+These procedures require the coordination of all University staff, faculty, and resources in conjunction with the Department of Public Safety. - Building-specific emergency evacuation plans are posted in prominent locations in all campus buildings, including residence halls.
 These procedures are reviewed during required orientation programs, follow-up safety sessions, and emergency drill exercises.
-The general building evacuation procedures are available on the Environmental Health and Safety website.
-Current policies regarding portable electrical appliances, smoking, and open flames (such as candles) can also be found in the same location on the Department of Environmental Health and Safety Web page. - All fire incidents on Catholic University property are reported through the Department of Public Safety at 202-319-5111.
-This ensures appropriate emergency response and incident recording for follow-up and statistical reporting.
-All fire incidents are required to be reported to DPS, even if discovered after a fire has been extinguished (cold fire) or burned out.
-"For the purposes of fire safety reporting, Higher Education Act (HEA) defines a fire as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner."
+The general building evacuation procedures are available at facilities.catholic.edu/ehs. - Current protocols regarding portable electrical appliances, E scooters, E bikes, smoking, and open flames (such as candles) can also be found on the website at facilities.catholic.edu/ehs/ehs-manual/3-emergency-prep-and-response.html. - All fire incidents as well as emergency response incidents on Catholic University property are reported through the Department of Public Safety Communications Center at 202-319-5111.
+This ensures appropriate emergency response and incident recording for follow-up and statistical reporting. - All fire incidents are required to be reported to DPS, even if discovered after a fire has been extinguished (cold fire) or burned out.
+For the purposes of fire safety reporting, the Department of Education defines a "fire" as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.